Your fastest associates are losing two hours a day.

 The math on three shifts

-A facility running three shifts with 800 workers per shift, parking lots averaging a 10-minute walk from the building entrance.
+A facility running three shifts with 800 associates per shift, parking lots averaging a 10-minute walk from the building entrance.
 Without a tram system, that's 160 hours of walking time per day across all shifts.
 With a FlexTram system running 4 vehicles on continuous loops, you reduce that walk to under 3 minutes.
-That's roughly 120 hours of productive time recovered per day — time your workers spend on the floor instead of in the parking lot.
+That's roughly 120 hours of productive time recovered per day — time your associates spend on the floor instead of in the parking lot.
+In UPH terms, that's a measurable line you can defend to your labor management plan.

 The safety improvement is equally measurable.
 Fewer pedestrians walking through active vehicle zones means fewer conflict points, fewer near-misses, and a more defensible safety record.